oVirt/ovirt-site/source/develop/api/design/scoped-macpoolmanager.html.md

 ### GUI

-*   pool are assigned to ~~DataCenter~~ cluster in datacenter dialog.
+*   pool are assigned to ~~DataCenter~~ cluster in ~~datacenter~~ cluster dialog.
 *   pools are managed from app config, where was added new tab for pools.
 Here you can find out, in which places is pool used.
 *   there's plan to creating new dialog, where all clusters are listed and where you can assign different mac pools to many clusters at once.

 Below is three screenshots.
-'New/edit MAC pool pane' is shared component used both in new tabs of datacenter dialog and systemconfig, which are remaining two screenshots.
+'New/edit MAC pool pane' is shared component used both in new tabs of ~~datacenter~~ cluster dialog and systemconfig, which are remaining two screenshots.

 ![](newMacAddressPool.png "newMacAddressPool.png")